nzakas/understandinges6/manuscript/00-Introduction.md

 ECMAScript 6 reached feature complete status in 2014.
 The features vary widely from completely new objects and patterns to syntax changes to new methods on existing objects.
 The exciting thing about ECMAScript 6 is that all of these changes are geared towards problems that developers are actually facing.
 And while it will still take time for adoption and implementation to reach the point where ECMAScript 6 is the minimum that developers can expect, there's a lot to be gained from a good understanding of what the future of JavaScript looks like.

+## Browser and Node.js Compatibility

+Many JavaScript environments, such as web browsers and Node.js, are actively working on implementing ECMAScript 6.
+This book does not attempt to address to inconsistencies between implementations and instead focuses on what the specification defines as the correct behavior.
+As such, it's possible that your JavaScript environment may not conform to the behavior described in this book.

 ## Who This Book is For

 This book is intended as a guide for those who are already familiar with JavaScript and ECMAScript 5.
 While a deep understanding of the language isn't necessary to use this book, it is helpful in understanding the differences between ECMAScript 5 and 6.
 In particular, this book is aimed at intermediate-to-advanced JavaScript developers (both browser and Node.js environments) who want to learn about the future of the language.